Effective Date: October 9, 2023

 These Terms and Conditions, together with each applicable Order Form by and between you (“Customer” or “Researcher”) and User Interviews, Inc. (“UI”) and any other documents incorporated by reference herein or in any Order Form, are collectively referred to as the “Agreement.”
 Your use of the Services constitutes acceptance of the Agreement.
 If you are accepting this Agreement on behalf of a company or other legal entity, then you represent and warrant that you are authorized and lawfully able to bind that company or entity to this Agreement.

 1.2 Services Generally.
 Customer may use the Services to post opportunities (“Projects”) to participate in Research Sessions and to source individuals (“Participants”) to apply to Projects.
 A “Research Session” is an interview, survey, testing, or other research session in which Participants provide feedback to or otherwise interact directly with Customer outside of the Services.
 UI does not guarantee fulfillment of any Project posted to the Services.
-UI reserves the right to reject or remove any Project from the Services at any time if, in UI’s reasonable belief, such Project (i) violates the terms of the Agreement, (ii) risks harm or would be manifestly unfair to UI or Participants, or (iii) cannot be fulfilled based on its criteria; in all of the foregoing circumstances, UI will work in good faith with Customer to determine a resolution.
+UI reserves the right to reject or remove any Project from the Services if, in UI’s reasonable belief, such Project (i) violates the terms of the Agreement, (ii) risks harm or would be manifestly unfair to UI or Participants, or (iii) cannot be fulfilled based on its criteria; in all of the foregoing circumstances, UI will notify Customer as soon as practicable and work promptly and in good faith with Customer to determine a resolution.
 Customer acknowledges and agrees that Customer will be required to provide certain Customer Data (as defined below) to the Services to enable their operation, that the Services are designed to act on direction given to it by Customer, and that Customer is solely responsible for such direction and the results thereof.

 (a) Research Hub Service.
 Subject to the terms of the Agreement, Customer may use UI’s Research Hub Service to create and manage its own Participant audience to apply to Projects, either by uploading a dataset of individual records or by soliciting individuals to sign up as Customer-affiliated Participants (all of the foregoing, “Researcher-Affiliated Participants”; all data about any Researcher-Affiliated Participant that is provided by Customer or by the Researcher-Affiliated Participant is “Researcher-Affiliated Participant Information”).